 Conclusion

 Understanding and accurately applying NMFC codes and freight class is essential for efficient and cost-effective shipping.
 By following this guide, you can streamline your shipping processes, reduce costs, and avoid common pitfalls.
+For a full overview of how LTL shipping works, see our LTL shipping guide.
 For more information and support, feel free to contact us.